- A new LinkedIn phishing scheme uses fake “Private Shared Document" to target users.

 - Brand Damage: If the victimized accounts were associated with any public-facing resources (like an official company LinkedIn page), the actor could attempt to access those resources as well and post materials that could damage the company’s public image.

-These attack opportunities demonstrate how compromised personal accounts can potentially lead to severe impacts not only for the victimized individuals but to their network and the companies that employ them.
+This LinkedIn phishing scam, along with similar attack opportunities, demonstrate how compromised personal accounts can potentially lead to severe impacts not only for the victimized individuals but to their network and the companies that employ them.
 LinkedIn messages, along with other social media communications apps such as Twitter DMs and WhatsApp messages, have become major social engineering targets that go far beyond the email scams most people are familiar with.

 And yet, while these social media messaging accounts are part of an attack surface for companies that provide some risk, as shown above, most organizations still have not implemented ways for helping to secure them.